Marc Fogel: Arrest and imprisonment

 In August, 2021, Fogel entered Russia through customs at Sheremetyevo Airport when 17 grams of medical cannabis was found in his luggage.
-The substance had been prescribed to him in the United States to treat chronic pain.

-In June, 2022, Fogel was convicted of drug trafficking and sentenced to 14 years in prison.
+The substance had been prescribed to him in the United States to treat chronic pain, though cannabis of any form is entirely illegal in Russia.
+In June 2022, Fogel was convicted of drug trafficking and sentenced to 14 years in prison.
 In October 2022, he was transferred from a detention center in Moscow to a penal colony, where he would serve the remainder of his sentence.
 In August 2022, a bipartisan group of United States senators lobbied for the State Department to designate Fogel as wrongfully detained.

-Fogel's family called on Brittney Griner (who was imprisoned but released in a prisoner exchange in 2022) to speak out on his case.
+Fogel's family called on Brittney Griner (who was imprisoned on similar charges but released in a prisoner exchange in 2022) to speak out on his case.
 In 2022, following the Brittney Griner conversation, a petition was initiated on Change.org, calling for Fogel's freedom and urging the Biden administration to designate him as wrongfully detained.
 As of September 7, 2023, it had garnered 22,455 signatures out of its 25,000 signature goal.

 Fogel was not part of the 2024 Russian prisoner exchange, though according to an American official there were ongoing conversations about his release.
 Fogel's family voiced their disappointment that Fogel had not been included in the exchange, implying his lack of notoriety to be the cause: "Marc has been unjustly detained for far too long and must be prioritized in any swap negotiations with Russia, regardless of his level of notoriety or celebrity."

 On August 1, 2024, National Security Advisor Jake Sullivan described Fogel as wrongfully detained, the first time a U.S. official had done so.
 In 2024, a short documentary about Fogel's case titled Did You Forget Mr. Fogel? was released.
 On July 22, 2024, it was screened at the United States Capitol for Senators Bob Casey and John Fetterman, as well as Representatives Chris Deluzio, Mike Kelly, and Guy Reschenthaler.
 The documentary and its subsequent screenings were credited with significantly increasing public awareness of Fogel's imprisonment.